tinamelie/DAFTAR-ML/README.md

 * `Test_data_binary.csv` – binary classification example (0/1 targets)
 * `Test_data_continuous.csv` – regression example with continuous targets

-### 1. Data Preprocessing
+## 1. Data Preprocessing

 Before running DAFTAR-ML, prepare your data using the preprocessing script to filter your data.
 This step is optional but recommended for better performance and more accurate results:

 ```bash
 daftar-preprocess --input PATH --target COLUMN --id COLUMN --output_dir PATH
 ```
 The preprocessing module uses mutual information to select features with the strongest relationship to the target variable, without assuming linearity.
 It selects the top-k features with highest MI scores, reducing dimensionality while preserving predictive power.
 Results include a summary report of transformations and selected features.
-Produces the following files:
+It produces the following files:

 **Preprocessed Data:**
-- `[filename]_MI500_[problemtype].csv`: The preprocessed dataset with selected features and transformed values.
+- `[filename]_MI500_[problemtype].csv`: The preprocessed dataset with filtered features and (optionally) transformed values.

 **Feature Importance Rankings:**
-- `[filename]_MI500_[problemtype]_feature_scores.csv`: A CSV file containing the mutual information scores for each feature.
+- `[filename]_MI500_[problemtype]_feature_scores.csv`: A CSV file containing the mutual information (MI) scores for each feature.

 **Summary Report:**
 - `[filename]_MI500_[problemtype]_report.txt`: A text file containing a summary of the preprocessing steps and selected features.